Bridgette is a huge makeup and Old Hollywood lover. She strongly believes that makeup can transform you.

 Some are just born this way, some aren't.
 Sometimes it's just the result of one's genes or ethnic background, but it may also be brought on by age as the skin on one's face begins to droop down and lose its elasticity, covering the eyelid.

-What Makes Hooded Eyes so Difficult?
+What Makes Hooded Eyes So Difficult?

 On Pinterest or Instagram, there are always a lot of makeup tutorials and pictures that require a lot of eyelid and simply will not work on hooded eyes.
 The fact of the matter is that the vast majority of the popular makeup tutorials are for women who have a standard eyelid, one that shows much of the top lid and has plenty of room between the top of the eye and the eyebrow.
 These tutorials will simply not work right on someone with hooded eyes.

-A girl with standard eyes can fit in lot of eye eyeliner and eyeshadow and blend a smoky eye way up, almost to her brows.
+A girl with standard eyes can fit in a lot of eye eyeliner and eyeshadow and blend a smoky eye way up, almost to her brows.
 The girls with hooded eyes have to work more on the outsides of the eyes and have less space to blend due to the lower brows.
 The eyeliner and shadow work will have to be adapted for your unique eye shape.

 I am going to give you a simple rundown on how to make popular styles of eye makeup work for you.
 I will cover eyeshadow, eyeliner, brows, and false lashes.